Bubba Ray Dudley: Team 3D (2005–2010)

-The next feud had Team 3D along with the X-Division traitor Johnny Devine against The Motor City Machine Guns (Alex Shelley and Chris Sabin) and the entire TNA X Division.
+The next feud had Team 3D along with the X-Division traitor Johnny Devine against Motor City Machine Guns (Alex Shelley and Chris Sabin) and the entire TNA X Division.
 Team 3D and Devine lost at Against All Odds 2008 meaning that they have to be under two-hundred seventy-five pounds in order to compete in the X Division.
 However, the angle was dropped.
-Brother Ray and Devon aligned themselves with Kurt Angle during his feud with A.J.
+Brother Ray and Devon aligned themselves with Angle during his feud with A.J.
 Styles.
 This led to them feuding with Christian Cage and Rhino as well.
 At Hard Justice, they lost to Cage and Rhino in a New Jersey Street Fight.
 They then feuded with Matt Morgan and Abyss, losing to them at No Surrender.
 At Bound for Glory IV, they participated in a Monster's Ball match for the Tag Team Championship, but came up short.
-Team 3D appeared to join The Main Event Mafia but turned face by double crossing the stable and jumping them along with The TNA Front Line leaders Samoa Joe, A.J.
+Team 3D appeared to join Main Event Mafia but turned face by double crossing the stable and jumping them along with TNA Front Line leaders Samoa Joe, A.J.
 Styles, and Rhino.
 They also attempted to put former ally Kurt Angle through a table.

 At Lockdown Team 3D won the TNA World Tag Team Championship and retained the IWGP Tag Team Championship against Beer Money, Inc. (Robert Roode and James Storm).
-At Slammiversary they lost the TNA tag titles to Beer Money, Inc. and on the July 30 episode of Impact! the IWGP tag titles to The British Invasion of Brutus Magnus and Doug Williams.
-On October 18, 2009 at Bound for Glory, Team 3D captured their 23rd tag team championship when they defeated Beer Money, British Invasion, and The Main Event Mafia's Scott Steiner and Booker T in a Full Metal Mayhem Tag Team match.
+At Slammiversary they lost the TNA tag titles to Beer Money, Inc. and on the July 30 episode of Impact!, the IWGP tag titles to The British Invasion of Brutus Magnus and Doug Williams.
+On October 18, 2009, at Bound for Glory, Team 3D captured their 23rd tag team championship when they defeated Beer Money, British Invasion, and The Main Event Mafia's Scott Steiner and Booker T in a Full Metal Mayhem Tag Team match.